 Basic configuration and the company logo

-The banner size and color scheme has changed significantly in UI16.
-Therefore, there is a set
+As the banner size and color scheme has changed significantly in UI16, there is a set of

-of system properties for UI16 to set up your logo and branding before you switch to UI16.
-For
+system properties for UI16 to set up your logo and branding before you switch to UI16.
+For more